 - Locate the battery in the engine bay, driver’s side.

 - Now locate the positive terminal.
 Use the 10mm tool to loosen the nut holding the clamp.
 Push the cable out of the way and disconnect the positive terminal.
-Now you should have disconnected the positive and negative clamps from the battery terminals.
+You should have disconnected the positive and negative clamps from the battery terminals.

 - Look at the new battery.
 Locate the negative sign (-) and make sure you insert the new battery in the right direction.